 Bring this retro style back this festive season and get hold of some honeycomb decorations.
 These red and white balls from Ginger Ray on Amazon are a great deal!
 They come flat-packed, so all you need to do is simply open them up and hang them around the home.
 Find a range of honeycomb ball sizes and an endless possibility of bright colors from Etsy vendor, Forjustoneday.

 Vintage Christmas Ornaments #5: Diorama Decorations

-This stylish trend started in the 1950’s and made a big impact in Europe and Japan.
-A diorama style bauble is one that has been hollowed out and then filled with a snowy landscape, nativity scene, or other festive element.
+This stylish trend started in the 1950s and made a big impact in Europe and Japan.
+A diorama style bauble is one that has been hollowed out and then filled with a snowy landscape, nativity scene, or other festive elements.
 We’re obsessed with these beautiful hollowed out goose egg decorations, especially this vintage diorama angel decoration.
-We also adore this one showcasing an ice skating Santa.
-This pretty pink angel decoration made in Japan in the 1960’s is another great find.
+We also adore this one showcasing an ice-skating Santa.
+This pretty pink angel decoration made in Japan in the 1960s is another great find.
 Discover many more quirky vintage ornaments from Etsy vendor, ThisThatAndChristmas.

 If you wonder how much are vintage Christmas ornaments worth today, or which are the best spots to find vintage Christmas ornaments, the answer is in our article The Origin of Vintage Christmas Ornaments!